-Which partners are behind SPARK for German?
+Who supports SPARK for German?

 The Goethe-Institut and the AATG are grateful that the SPARK program has been met with enthusiastic interest from educational institutions at all levels.
 It is thanks to the generous support of Germany’s Federal Foreign Office that we are able use this program to spark interest in German in communities across the United States.

 Please complete this application if you are interested in connecting with a SPARK Lab in your area: